Science says there’s reason to believe that exercise helps with depression

 A study by the American Journal of Psychiatry exhibited that among the 22,000 participants, the ones who said they didn’t exercise were 44 percent more likely to become depressed

-There are a lot of formerly-depressed celebrities who can swear by this, too.
-Did you know that Ironman’s own Gwyneth Paltrow suffered from postpartum depression?
-She revealed in one episode of Oprah that rigorous exercise and healthy eating helped her overcome it.
+There are a lot of formerly depressed celebrities who swear by this, too.
+Did you know that Gwyneth Paltrow experienced postpartum depression?
+She revealed that rigorous exercise and healthy eating helped her overcome it.
 Even Lindsay Lohan used exercise to get rid of her destructive habits back in 2011.

-Now, we’re not saying that just exercising is the magic cure to this unexplainable behavior.
-One thing we can tell you is that depression isn’t just a phase or a mood.
+Now, we’re not saying that exercise is the magic cure.
+One thing we can tell you though is that depression isn’t just a phase or a mood.
 Even though exercise can help, it’s still painfully difficult for people who have this to even get up in the morning, let alone do physical activity.

 So while science is still hard at work to uncover stronger connections between exercise and depression, the best we can do for now is exercise understanding—towards people who are suffering from it as well as people who need to be educated about the reality of depression.
 And then perhaps, if you’re up for it, go run and soak up the sun.